 Sometimes it’s nice to have a boss.
 Or a director, like we have here.
 And sometimes it’s nice to actually see them in person, even if it takes a long, hot, and tiring 14 hours to get to their house.

 Yes, I know what some of you are thinking – you’d love to be that far away from your boss!
-But I loved spending the time with Paul and Marina (one of our directors and his wife) this weekend at their house in Ivory Coast.
+But I loved spending the time with Paul and Marina (one of our directors and his wife) this weekend at their house in another West African country.

 I loved the rain storm and how I got cold that first night.
 I loved the nap times in the afternoon.
 I loved the delicious food they made for us.
 I loved seeing how the people they work with were so excited to buy booklets of Scripture portions in their own language (They don’t have the whole Bible yet, or even the whole New Testament.
 But a team is working on it.).